MaximMaximS/rezvrh/README.md

 Bakalari scraper, written in rust.
 Very early stage of development, but it seems to work.

+First rust project, rushed and low effort, so it's really awful.

 ## Usage

+Will probably get better in the future.

 Create config file